lewiscollard/django-flexible-images/README.md

 This should work in any recent version of Django.
 This has been tested with 1.8, but most earlier versions should work fine.

-The client-side code is tested in Chrome, Safari, and Firefox.
+The client-side code is tested in Chrome, Safari (iOS and OS X), and Firefox.
 It probably works in Internet Explorer 9 upwards; patches welcome.

 It is CSS-framework-agnostic; it'll work with any framework, or no framework.